 4. Wild Beer, Cambray Place

 Located in the town centre, Wild Beer is the perfect pub for a post-shopping tipple.
 Although it is still relatively new to the Cheltenham pub scene, Wild Beer has certainly made its mark on the local residents with its selection of ever-changing unique beers.
 It is fast becoming the place to catch up with friends over a pint and some tasty small plates, and the courtyard garden out the back is just the place to do this.
-We recommend getting there early on a sunny weekend for a spot of brunch in the garden.

 5. The Hewlett, Harp Hill